External Data Sources¶

 ]

-# Depending on different tags, multiple data series may need to be generated
+# Depending on different tags, multiple data series might need to be generated

-# Use the data series tag as the key to create a mapping table
+# Use serialized tags as keys to create a mapping table

 series_map = {}

-# Traverse the original data, convert the structure, and store it in the mapping table
+# Traverse original data, convert structure and store in mapping table

 for d in db_res: